Wenxue1990/Coding_test/README.md

 I also tested my repository through the following link: <a href="http://ec2-18-210-131-67.compute-1.amazonaws.com/test-my-repo-link">website</a> by simulating the environment end test out that all tests are passed.

-### What to improve
+### What to improve?
-If different types of error data examples are provided/summed up, I could dig more into the error data handling process using libraries such as:NumPy, Pandas, etc
+If different types of error data examples are summarized, I could dig more into the error data handling process using libraries such as:NumPy, Pandas, etc